barstowlab/macroscope-image-analyzer/README.md

 ## What Does This Do?
 These two codes are really useful for organizing images of micro-well plates taken with a macroscope by the barcode printed onto them.

-*OrganizeAssayPhotographsByBarcode.py* organizes pictures of micro-well plates taken from the top with the barcode label affixed to the top surface of the plate
+*OrganizeAssayPhotographsByBarcode.py* organizes pictures of optically clear micro-well plates taken from the top with the barcode label affixed to the top surface of the plate

+*OrganizeStoragePlatesByBarcode.py* organizes pictures of micro-well